jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 Since the Contracts are defined within the context of the application, this is easy to test:

 <img src="/assets/CDCTesting10.png" alt="Business Logic Test" width = "55%" align="center" style="padding-right: 35px;">

+CDC Testing is not needed in this scenario.

 ### Framework Adapter
 The `External Framework` is an external dependency.
 Frameworks are a tricky thing.
 They can do a lot for you, but they control the show.
 Let’s consider this naïve design: